How to Clean an Apartment Before Moving Out: Expert Tips

 Well, one way to do this is to use a slightly damp cloth and meticulously wipe the dirt away.
 If your carpet is made of non-water-resistant fabric, be on the safe side and set your vacuum cleaner on the highest setting to unstack the dust and grime hiding deep within your rug’s fibres.

-How to Clean the Bathroom during an End of Tenancy Cleaning
+How to Clean the Bathroom During an End of Tenancy Clean

 Your bathroom is the most humid place, making it susceptible to mould, mildew, and get rid of a damp smell can be a nightmare.
 Also, limescale, soap scum or even rust makes the bathroom one of the least desired places you’d want to clean.

 - Clean the floors and walls;

 - Use descalers to clean and remove limescale from the bathtub, shower screen, sink tap, drainage, strainer;

 - Clean drainage from hairs or other debris;